Quinoa vs. Millet: Superfood Swaps

+Every day a new must-try superfood hits supermarket shelves, each with a chorus of health experts and foodies claiming the taste, weight loss and health benefits are out of this world.
 While most of them live up to their gotta-eat-it hype, others, like quinoa, are more difficult for some to swallow.
 Compared to other grains, whipping up the ancient grain takes a bit of skill—and it doesn’t taste very good if you mess it up, explains Lori Zanini, RD, CDE, Spokesperson for the Academy of Nutrition and Dietetics.
 “When it’s not properly seasoned or flavored, quinoa can have a dry, earthy taste that some people find unappealing,” she explains.
 For those who can’t stand the taste, Zanini suggest giving milder-tasting millet a try.
-Read on to learn how the ancient grain stacks up compared to the food world’s golden child grain, quinoa.
+When it comes to the battle of millet vs. quinoa, read on to learn how the lesser-known ancient grain stacks up compared to the food world’s golden child.

 “Millet and quinoa are naturally gluten-free, and each provides a solid hit of fiber and magnesium, two nutrients many Americans don’t get enough of,” explains Zanini, adding, “These nutrients regulate blood sugar levels, which is helpful for diabetics and those trying to lose weight.”
 Millet and quinoa are also both rich in antioxidants, substances that fight-off disease-causing free radicals.